wilsonzlin/minify-html/README.md

 #### `--MXcomments`

-Don't remove any comments, except conditional comments.
+Don't remove any comments.
+Conditional comments are never removed regardless of this setting.

 #### `--MXoptTags`